odlp/adapter-pattern-example/README.md

 Riffing on the adapter pattern from:
 [http://legacy.new-bamboo.co.uk/blog/2008/02/05/micro-patterns-in-ruby/](http://legacy.new-bamboo.co.uk/blog/2008/02/05/micro-patterns-in-ruby/)

-Takes a different approach of finding constant within a module that respond to `#match?`, avoiding inheritance and class variables.
+Takes a different approach of finding constants within a module that respond to `#match?`, avoiding inheritance and class variables.

 ## Reference implementation